-Join AMVN Exchange this fall in Vietnam for a fair tour encompassing the entire country, hitting new and established markets.
-Designed with input from secondary schools, community colleges, universities and intensive English programs, AMVN Exchange's 2013 U.S. Education Opportunity Fairs will convene in three cities throughout Vietnam, providing admissions officials with a chance to extend their brand beyond the familiar markets of Ho Chi Minh City and Hanoi.
+Join AMVN Exchange this fall for a fair tour hitting the major economic hubs of Vietnam.
+Designed with input from secondary schools, community colleges, universities and intensive English programs, AMVN Exchange's 2014 U.S. Education Opportunity Fairs will convene in Ho Chi Minh City and Hanoi, providing admissions officials with a chance to extend throughout the country.

 AMVN Exchange's fairs are capped at 30 U.S. schools per event so that there is little overlap between schools and that your message won't get lost in the crowd.
 AMVN Exchange works to ensure that each fair tour contains a diverse set of educational options to meet students' needs.
 By moving into new markets, you'll be one of the first institutions to establish a brand outside of Ho Chi Minh City and Hanoi.
 These fairs are ideal for international recruiters working at any educational level; whether high school, an intensive English program, community college or university.